Prateek Sharma (gastroenterologist): Early life and career

 Sharma was born in Chandigarh, India.
 He graduated with a MBBS from M.S.
-University of Baroda in 1991 and from the University of Louisville School of Medicine in 1992.
-He completed his residency at the Medical College of Wisconsin in Milwaukee in 1995 and his Gastroenterology Fellowship at the University of Arizona in Tucson in 1997.
+University of Baroda in 1991.
+He completed his internal medicine residency at the Medical College of Wisconsin in Milwaukee and his gastroenterology fellowship at the University of Arizona in Tucson.

-He is a Professor of Medicine and Program Director of the Gastroenterology Fellowship Program at University of Kansas School of Medicine and the section chief of Gastroenterology at the Kansas City Veterans Affairs Medical Center.
+He is currently a Professor of Medicine and Program Director for the Gastroenterology fellowship program at the University of Kansas School of Medicine.

 Sharma is a Fellow of the American College of Physicians.